prajwalch/path_module/README.md

 # Path Module For C
-**Simple lightweight pathname parser for C without any external dependencies.
+**Simple and lightweight pathname parser for C without any external dependencies.
 This module helps to parse dirname, basename, filename, file extension along with their length**

 ## Building
 Just place `path.c` and `path.h` then include the header file on your project and compile it later with your project.

 ## API
 There are only 3 functions. one for parsing, one for freeing memory and one for printing the path struct.

 ```c
 // path structure
 struct Path {